Rust CLI · NL entry · building in public

 You say what you want

 aw fix the login bug on /signin.
 No verbs to memorize, no quotes required.
-First invocation auto-bootstraps ./.aw/ with roles/{intake,receiver,pm,dev}.md, config.json, and the global ~/.aw/agency/agency.db — idempotent on re-run.
+First call auto-bootstraps a workspace and the persistent agency — idempotent on re-run. -

 Receiver scopes, PM ships

-For a new project, Receiver writes brief.json — interpretation mirror, operating plan, governance — and exits.
-PM picks up the brief cold from disk and walks the workflow against a pool of persistent agent employees.
+For a new project, Receiver scopes it into a brief — interpretation, operating plan, governance.
+PM picks the brief up cold, walks the workflow against persistent employees.
 You approve, question, fire, promote in plain language.

 Stderr stream — H1